metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 https://github.com/metafacture/metafacture-core#metafacture-as-a-stand-alone-application

-For first steps you could also use the [Metafacture Playground](https://metafacture.org/playground/).
-The playground it a webinterface that should help you getting started, test and share flux worflows.
+For first steps we will use the [Metafacture Playground](https://metafacture.org/playground/).
+The playground it a webinterface that should help you getting started and also test, share and export metafacture worflows.